ehpoppele/389_HW_5_Lies/README.md

 ### Driver
 We have implemented our benchmark program in the driver files, `driver.hh` and `driver.cc`.
 This class takes a generator and a cache, and applies the requests generated to the cache.
 It has three main functions: `warm`, `baseline_latencies`, and `baseline_performance`.

+`warm` simply makes a given number of set requests to the cache.
+We find that using a number close to or greater than the size of the cache usually works to fill it; while most values set are much larger than 1 bytes, most are also called many times in one instance of `warm`, so we need many calls to get the cache close to full.

+`baseline_latencies` works essentially as described in the project writeup, getting one request from the generator, then timing the latency of that request to the cache and recording it in the vector. `baseline_performance` similarly works as described.